KatrinaOstrander.com - The Professional Portfolio of Katrina Ostrander

 • Download the Print Edition Instructions – Learn how to print and fold the pamphlet as intended

-If you would like to be notified of updates to these game files or would like to receieve free resources and advice on writing, roleplaying, and gamemastering, please consider subscribing to my newsletter:
+If you would like to be notified of updates to these game files or would like to receive free resources and advice on writing, roleplaying, and gamemastering, please consider subscribing to my newsletter:

 Share: